simrb/simrb-doc/README.md

 	echo 'alias 3s="ruby cmd.rb"' >> ~/.bashrc && source

-Step 2, connect database, assuming the default database is sqlite, you should do as following, if you have the existed database, ignore it
+Step 2, connect database, assuming the default database is sqlite, you should do as following, if you have the existed database, ignore this step

 	# yum install sqlite3*
 	# yum install sqlite-devel